Neha Hinge: Femina Miss India

-V. Vijayendra Prasad, who has written films like Bahubali, Eega, Magadheera and many more and also is father of director S S Rajamouli.

-She is famous for her role as the prime time reporter Garima Deswal in Amazon Prime web series Tandav.

-She also played Anand Tiwari's wife Malti Kumar in Zee5 film Nail Polish.
+In 2017, she played a nurse in the 2017 film Tiger Zinda Hai.
+She made her Telugu film debut the same year in Srivalli, where she played the title role.
+She is well known for her role as the prime time reporter Garima Deswal in Amazon Prime web series Tandav.
+She had also played Malti Kumar in Zee5 film Nail Polish.